 Hagar walked to Sarai who was still screaming and spitting.
 Hagar said, “What do you wish me to do?”

 Sarai jerked loose, and with crouched venom, answered, “Take your bastard son and leave this land.
 Both of you never existed.
-Before mornings light, you will be gone from Hebron.
+Before morning’s light, you will be gone from Hebron.
 You and your bastard son will never speak of the House of Abram, again.”

 Sarai glared at Abram and hissed, “That is what shall be.
 MAKE IT SO!” and stormed off to her sleeping quarters.